LogicLogic in Rocq

 axioms, use the Print Assumptions command:

-Print Assumptions function_equality_ex2
+Print Assumptions function_equality_ex2.

-Print Assumptions function_equality_ex2
+Print Assumptions function_equality_ex2.

 (* ===>